refinedev/refine/documentation/docs/guides-and-concepts/hooks/navigation/useNavigation.md

 - `resource` is used to redirect the app to the given resource name.
 - `type` is used to set [navigation type](#interface).
-- `id` is used to append to the end of the path.
+- `id` is used to append the record id to the end of the path.

 ## API Reference